reddeppas/utilities/README.md

 # utilities

   ### groovy scripts ###

     scripts can be run jenkins jobs to do varioustasks
   ### pyhton scripts ###
-      various implementations of feartures in python
+      programming concepts in python

  ### shell scripts ###
       linux daily tasks automation scripts